13 LinkedIn Profile Tips for College Students

 CAREER EDUCATION | 4 MIN READ

 Every new school year kicks off a new job hunt for millions of college students all over the country.
 If you’re ready to join in, whether it’s to look for a summer gig or something bigger, you’d be wise to join LinkedIn.

 The job search and social networking giant claims more than 40 million students and recent college graduates.
 And with more than 150 million members from the U.S., LinkedIn is a great place to make career-advancing connections.

-“If you are not on LinkedIn, you are missing out on the greatest networking tool for career success,” says Holly Coffin, director of employer relations and internships at Elmhurst College’s Russell G. Weigand Center for Professional Excellence.
+“If you are not on LinkedIn, you are missing out on the greatest networking tool for career success,” says Holly Coffin, director of employer relations and internships at Elmhurst University’s Russell G. Weigand Center for Professional Excellence.
 “It is not enough to just create a profile—you have to stand out.”

 Creating an effective LinkedIn profile is the best way to put yourself ahead of the job-seeking hordes.
 It gives an especially big boost to college students because LinkedIn lets you establish your professional bona fides to employers even if you do not have a lot of career experience.

 With that in mind, here are 13 pointers to help you get started—and get noticed.